 The School has developed a web-based, online learning platform, SOUL 2.0, to provide students and teachers with an effective means of communicating with each other for teaching and learning purposes.
 SOUL mobile learning services are also provided to support students and teachers for ubiquitous learning.
 The School is also actively extending its range of e-courses which has become a necessity as face to face teaching has been disrupted by the COVID-19 virus.

 HKU SPACE collaborates with a wide range of academic and professional institutions globally (in the UK, Australia, the USA, Mainland China) and in Hong Kong.
 The School will continue to explore opportunities for further cooperation with reputable institutions, both local and overseas, in order to offer a greater variety of high quality and relevant programmes to students.

-The School has some 900 full-time staff and appoints about 1,900 part-time teachers annually to support its teaching.
+The School has about 850 full-time staff and appoints about 2,000 part-time teachers annually to support its teaching.